Why a fitness rack is so handy

 ✔ Train wherever you want with a portable pull-up rack.

-✔ Add weight vests or strength training sandbags toe for even more challenge.
+✔ Add weight vests or strength training sandbags for even more challenge.

 Types of fitness racks: which one suits you?

-There are different types of strength training racks, depending on your goal and the available space.
+There are different types of strength training racks depending on your goal and available space.
 Here are the most popular options:

-Do you want a powerful squat rack but have little space?
+Want a powerful squat rack but have limited space?
 Then a foldable fitness rack is perfect.
-You attach these racks to the wall and fold them up when you are not using them.
+These racks attach to the wall and fold away when not in use.

 Advantages: